Browse Items (254 total)

 Manuel Fraga Iribarne is seated on the lap of Franco as if he were the puppet of a Franco ventriloquist.
 The show is called "Secretary for Information." -

-A frigate is sailing through the ocean with the sun shining above it. -
+A frigate sails through the ocean with the sun shining above it.

-Franco and a Falangist are standing on stools as they sew a monster together.
-The animal has the words "Spain Franco Falangist" on its stomach. -
+Franco and a Falangist stand on stools as they sew a monster together.
+The animal’s stomach bears the words "España Franco Falangista.”

 Franco's Empire.

-El Imperio de FrancoFranco is standing on a man's back with a whip in his hand.
-The man's shirt reads "Spain" and the caption reads "Franco's Empire." -
+El Imperio de FrancoFranco stands on a man's back, holding a whip.
+The man's shirt reads "Spain," and the caption says, "Franco's Empire."

 Franco's Naranjas.
 Naranjas de Franco